 - 1 tsp apple cider vinegar

-- 3/4 cup (111 g) gluten free flour blend* (if not gluten free, sub whole wheat pastry or unbleached all purpose)
+- 3/4 cup gluten-free flour blend* (if not gluten-free, sub whole-wheat pastry or unbleached all-purpose)

 - 8-9 tsp strawberry jam (look for naturally sweetened to keep these refined sugar-free)

-- Prepare flax eggs in a large mixing bowl and let rest for a few minutes.
+- Prepare flax eggs in a large mixing bowl by mixing flaxseed meal and water and let rest for a few minutes.

 - Add maple syrup, coconut sugar, oil and whisk vigorously to combine and dissolve sugar crystals.

-- Add applesauce, peanut butter, salt, baking soda, baking powder, apple cider vinegar, and whisk to combine.
+- Add applesauce, peanut butter, salt, baking soda, baking powder, and apple cider vinegar and whisk to combine.

 - Add almond milk and whisk again to combine.

 - Lastly, add gluten free flour, almond meal, and oats and whisk or stir until just combined.
 The batter should be quite thick but NOT pourable – rather, scoopable.

 - Pour batter into muffin tins a generous 3/4 full and top with 3/4 tsp strawberry jam and 1/4 tsp more peanut butter.
 Swirl with a toothpick to distribute (see photo), being careful not to get the jam too close to the edges or it can seep over while baking and get too browned.

 - Bake on a center-positioned rack for 26-32 minutes or until a toothpick inserted into the center comes out clean (be sure to poke a spot that isn’t too jam heavy or you can get a little residual moisture).